RLabNYC/Rlab_FaceTracking_fuse/IMPORTING.md

   **Congratualtions!** You just completed facial tracking in Unreal for free!

+## If you encountered an error refer back to the previous steps, if you need to!

+## If you need to go back to the table of [contents](https://github.com/RLabNYC/RLab_Facetracking).
+For the Python scripts steps go [here](https://github.com/RLabNYC/Rlab_FaceTracking_fuse/blob/master/RUNSCRIPT.md)

 ## Editing the blendshapes more in maya
 If you feel that the facial expressions can be exaggerated more you can look into more maya techniques in manipulating the mesh [here](https://youtu.be/iTPxiQVMlbE?t=737).
 You can refer to this tutorial on editing blendshaps with the verticies [here](https://www.youtube.com/watch?v=C29DJYBLh_M&t=155s).